E-Alharbi/TPO/README.md

 https://github.com/E-Alharbi/TPO
 ```

-Also, it is available in Maven repository
+Also, it is available in the Maven repository (V2.0 is not available yet in the Maven repository)

 ```xml
   <!-- https://mvnrepository.com/artifact/com.github.e-alharbi/Tool-Parameters-Optimizer -->